xie186/Bistar/preproc/README.md

 should rerun the preprocessing with different parameters before using the other pipeline e.g. if there is a methylation bias at read ends that should be trimmed.

+### Errors

+If the pipeline fails to run at any step, check the log file(s) of that step to understand the cause of failure.
+A log file (.log extension) is created for each command ran by the pipeline in the output directory of that command.
+If you are running on a cluster, you will also find a copy of the standard output and standard error for each step of the pipeline in the '<output dir>/cluster_logs' directory.

 ## Differential methylation analysis pipeline

 [README](../dmr/README.md)